mikhailbot/VoronMods/Trident-Bowden-Guide/README.md

 - Screw arm on with M3x8 heatset, allowing the arm to still be able to swivel

 ## Changelog
+2022-10-06
+- Change print orientation
+- Add chambers for cleaner printing in new orientation

 2022-08-21
 - Initial release